Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 Vemik climbed down from the rail and sat on his tail.
 "It’s not about proving, it’s about *learning.* And yeah, all *this* is a lot of that—" he waved his hand at the archive stacks behind them, "But it’s like I tell apprentices, you can’t read how to make knives and then make a really good knife first time.
 Reading will help, but until you beat on steel yourself a few times, the book-think and the body-think don’t go together.
 So, you gotta start by making a shitty knife, even if you know from books how to make a good one, in theory.
 Now, our people, yeah, we can put on armor and carry guns and even learn to fly spaceships like Goob Low-Branch…but one day we’re gonna want to build our own."

-*"None* of the sky-tribes build their own," Vemun pointed out.
+"*None* of the sky-tribes build their own," Vemun pointed out.
 "They all import warp engines and stuff.
 Every ship there is, was built from parts built on, like, five different planets."

 "Yes," Vemik agreed, patiently.
 "That isn’t the same.
 There they are opty-mising for scale.
 They all have history making these things.
 We are still at the level of sheet metal and simple machines."